Keyboard shortcuts

 # → appends SRS_PRJ_0003, prints block to stdout

-Follow with markspec format to normalize indentation and markspec validate to confirm no broken references.
+Follow with markspec fmt to normalize indentation and markspec check to confirm no broken references.

 create